webix-hub/docs/data/desktop/offline.md

 **Cache** mode:

-- The component will work only with cached data without trying to get to server;
+- Once data has been loaded to a component it is put to cache (local storage) and later on the component will work only with cached data without trying to get to server;
 - Data changes you make while either offline or online are pushed to cache and should be sent to server manually.

-Working with cached data
+**Local** mode:

+- The component works with in-browser local storage only.
+Data is loaded from there (is any), and all CRUD operations are saved to local storage;
+- You can access localStorage objects to get data from and put data to.

 Read also main [Offline Support](desktop/server_offline.md) article.

+##Working with cached data

 Although Webix library offers a ready-to-use solution, you can write your own [proxy object](desktop/server_proxy.md) to enable offline support and set it as the component's **url** property: